 5. When they fly the nest

-Apart from sweeping you clean for their college fund, apartment-setting fund, marriage fund etc., you are suddenly alone with your spouse with no clue on how to spend this alone time together.
-You missed two decades of knowing each other, and you might wonder just ‘who’ that person occupying the place next to you in bed is.
+Apart from sweeping you clean for their college fund, apartment-setting fund, wedding fund etc., you are suddenly alone with your spouse with no clue on how to spend this alone time together.
+You missed two decades of knowing each other, and you might just wonder ‘who’ that person occupying the place next to you in bed is.

 And you have been successfully sweeping major marital issues under the carpet; long periods of time without sex, without intimacy, without communication and now those are everywhere like that elephant in the room.

-But when your grownup calls you and tells you, ‘Mom, I want you to meet someone!’, you wonder where the time went, and that you need to accept they are adults now.
-Being a loving mom you do ask if she is from a nice family or if he is earning well and you go running to look for your husband to break this exciting news!
+But when your grownup kid calls you and tells you, ‘Mom, I want you to meet someone!’, you wonder where the time went, and that you need to accept they are adults now.
+Being a loving mom, you ask if she is from a nice family or if he is earning well and you go running to look for your husband to break this exciting news!

 6. When the student becomes the master

-Many people thing that the period between toddlers and tweens is the golden age of parenting.
+Many people think that the period between toddlers and tweens is the golden age of parenting.